Empress Dowager Hu (Northern Wei): House arrest by Yuan Cha

 By this point, Yuan Cha's precautions against Empress Dowager Hu had been greatly relaxed, particularly after Liu Teng's death in 523, as he no longer saw her as a threat.
 Empress Dowager Hu, Emperor Xiaoming, and Yuan Yong therefore took the chance to conspire against Yuan Cha.
 Empress Dowager Hu first threw Yuan Cha's guard off by often discussing about his overly trusting of Yuan Faseng, which caused Yuan Cha to be an apologetic mood.
 Then, with his agreement, she relieved him of his command of the imperial guards, replacing him with Hou Gang, who had become close to him.
 In summer 525, she took sudden action and declared herself regent again, killing most of Yuan Cha's and Liu's associates and putting Yuan Cha under house arrest.
 However, she was initially hesitant to take further action against Yuan Cha, because of her relationship with her sister.
 Eventually, however, with popular opinion favoring Yuan Cha's death, she forced him and his brother Yuan Gua (元瓜) to commit suicide, but still posthumously awarded him much honor.

 Second regency

 Empress Dowager Hu, after resumption of her regency over Emperor Xiaoming, became more and more dictatorial and lewd, allowed her lover Zheng Yan to assume great power, and while Yuan Yong and Yuan Lüe (元略) the Prince of Dongping (Yuan Xi's brother) were trusted and had high ranks, Zheng and Zheng's associate Xu Ge (徐紇) were more powerful than they were.
 Both her lifestyle and her ruling style elicited widespread dissatisfaction among officials and from her son.
-The agrarian and other revolts continued, and during these years, the more chief rebels included:
+The agrarian and other revolts continued, and during these years, the more major rebels included: